 - Examine the operating and administrative budget of the Department of Transportation and Development to determine if transportation dollars are being spent to accelerate project delivery.

 - Commit to an annual construction letting volume of $1 billion to reduce a $12.7 billion in backlog of highway and bridge projects.

-- Consider new state revenue for transportation from a host of options including tax and fee increases, VMT fees, fuel tax indexing, P3s, and tolls, along with strong voter education to adequately explain the need for funds and how they will be allocated.
+- Consider new state revenue for transportation from a host of options including tax and fee increases, VMT fees, fuel tax indexing, P3s, and tolls, along with strong voter education to adequately explain the need for funds and how they

 - Aggressively pursue all federal funding opportunities in 2015's federal transportation authorization, the FAST Act.